Researchers: Nicholas Chow, J.R. DeShazo, Brad Franklin, and Gregory Pierce

 Researchers: Nicolas Chow, Gregory Pierce, Benjamin Bass, Naomi Goldenson, Adam Barsch, David Kong, Alex Hall, JR DeShazo

-We are developing a model to analyze the economic and resiliency value of investing in wastewater recycling infrastructure to create a new local, sustainable clean drinking water source.
+We developed a model to analyze the economic and resiliency value of investing in wastewater recycling infrastructure to create a new local, sustainable clean drinking water source.
 This analysis can inform broader planning efforts in the U.S. and beyond.

 Authors: Edith B. de Guzman and Gregory Pierce